grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

 - In a sandbox
 - On test servers
-- In demo repos that the user clones locally
+- In demo repositories that the user clones locally

-For example, the [Play with Grafana Mimir](/tutorials/play-with-grafana-mimir/) tutorial provides a repo that users can clone in order to complete the tutorial.
+For example, the [Play with Grafana Mimir](/tutorials/play-with-grafana-mimir/) tutorial provides a repository that users can clone in order to complete the tutorial.
 As a comparison, the Mimir [Storing exemplars in Grafana Mimir](/docs/mimir/latest/operators-guide/use-exemplars/storing-exemplars/) topic is a pure task that a user would follow to complete their work.

 If getting access to the tutorial data is complex, include the instructions in the steps of the tutorial.
 If getting access to the data is straightforward, include it in the "Before you begin" section.

 ## Publish your tutorial

-Your tutorial source is stored in your project repo in a `tutorials` folder and mounted to the tutorials repo so that it can be displayed on the [Tutorials](/tutorials) page.
-The source is stored in your project repo to make it easy for team members to review and edit the content.
+Your tutorial source is stored in your project repository in a `tutorials` folder and mounted to the tutorials repository so that it can be displayed on the [Tutorials](/tutorials) page.
+The source is stored in your project repository to make it easy for team members to review and edit the content.

 The following sections describe how to hide the tutorial from your project's table of contents and to display it on the Tutorials page.